Chemistry amino acids chemical properties. Chemical properties. Physical properties of amino acids

 for each amino acid, it exists predominantly as a bipolar ion.

-This pH value is called isoelectric point
+This pH value is called isoelectric point (pI).
+IN

 at the isoelectric point, an amino acid has no charge and has the smallest